wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 ## Send the Messages to Dialogflow

-Now that your stunning word play is being received by the application, it's time to send it over to Dialogflow to get some equally pithy responses back.
+Now that your stunning wordplay is being received by the application, it's time to send it over to Dialogflow to get some equally pithy responses back.

 In the `controllers` folder, create a new file called `dialogflow.js` and add the contents of the JavaScript file [controllers/dialogflow.js](https://raw.githubusercontent.com/nexmo-community/nexmo-messages-facebook-dialogflow/master/controllers/dialogflow.js).